 If you’re spending more than two days in Bangkok, take a cooking class!
 The class is designed for everyone and is very ‘hands on’ – you prepare your ingredients, learn to cook the meal with continuous instructions and help, and then eat each meal before starting with the next one.

 Come hungry, enthusiastic and ready to learn!
-And pace yourself while eating – 12 full meals may be a bit too much to take in, so unless you’re an athlete eater, save some of each dish so you can keep trying the new ones.
+And pace yourself while eating – all these delicious meals may be a bit too much to take in, so unless you’re an athlete eater, save some of each dish so you can keep trying the new ones.
 You can always eat it later, and marvel at how well you did!

-Classes run from 10am to 2pm, and there is only one per day, fitting no more than 8 students at a time.
+Classes run from in the morning and in the afternoon.
 Book in advance, perhaps before you even reach Bangkok, if you want to fit into Bangkok’s best Thai cooking class.
 It’s a really fun experience to share, so bring a friend or come alone and share it with the whole group.